 I would like to share our knowledge on the early denning behaviour and raising pups after weaning in wolves basing on the information that was gained in Belarus mostly in Naliboki Forest and Paazierre Forest.

 The information is divided into two items: the first item is early denning behaviour in wolves; and the second one is raising of pups after weaning.

 Lynxes are known as mainly solitary carnivores.
 Social contacts between adults are believed to be strictly limited to a mating season and within mother-kits family group.
 Continue reading “Social behaviour in lynxes in non-mating season”

 The common belief of the lynx-related zoologists is that parturition in lynxes takes place in a thicket somewhere under treefall.
 Sometimes, it really happens.
-However, for more than twenty years of searching for wolf dens in Paazierre Forest and Naliboki Forest in Belarus in April-June I have found almost two thousands of wolf dens (mostly without pups, former ones etc) under treefalls and other vegetation thickets (mainly young spruce ones), but only a few lynx denning sites (easily recognisable by presence of lynx hair) have been found under treefalls.
+However, during twenty years of searching for wolf dens in Paazierre Forest and Naliboki Forest in Belarus in April-June in 1997-2017 I have found more than one thousand of wolf dens (mostly without pups, former ones etc) under treefalls and other vegetation thickets (mainly young spruce ones), but only a few lynx denning sites (easily recognisable by presence of lynx hair) have been found under treefalls.

-Continue reading “Where do births and raising early days kits in lynxes take place?
+Continue reading “Where do births and raising early days kittens in lynxes take place?
 When do lynxes give birth in Belarus?”

 Concerning competition between wolves and lynxes in Belarus, it is worthwhile to compare the situation in the local wolf population in Naliboki Forest in 2008-2012 (when there were half as many lynxes as there are now) and in 2015-2017 (when there were about 50 and even more lynxes).
 Both wolves and lynxes were more or less protected in Naliboki Forest in the 2000s.
 Continue reading “Changes in the wolf reproduction rate and packing pattern with the increase in the lynx population density”